 You may begin to limp while walking or feel hip, knee, or lower back pain.
 These symptoms are signs that your body is attempting to compensate for the loss of flexibility and balance.

-You could even develop unsightly and painful bone spurs, caused by the friction of your bones rubbing together when the surrounding cartilage wears away.
+You could even develop painful bone spurs, caused by the friction of your bones rubbing together when the surrounding cartilage wears away.

 Diagnosing hallux rigidus involves a visit to a podiatrist or foot surgeon—preferably before the condition has progressed to full rigidity or before a bone spur has developed.
 Your practitioner will examine the flexibility of your big toe by moving it in different directions.